Discover more from on hand

 A Chicago Dog is a time-honored icon of The Second City and is relatively simple in its execution.
 It starts with an all beef hotdog with natural casing, which ensures a nice “snap” when you take your first bite.
 The dogs are steamed and placed in a poppy seed bun, topped with with yellow mustard, neon green relish, chopped onions, tomatoes, pickles, sport peppers, and celery salt.
 And, as always, there’s no ketchup.

-Gene & Jude’s is always crowded — there’s a line that snakes through the parking lot even before you get inside.
+Gene & Jude’s is always crowded — there’s a line of humans that snakes through the parking lot even before you get inside.
 They offer a unique take on the Chicago Dog — it’s served with a giant pile of fries on top — and as legend goes, it’s a twist that was dreamed up in the stands of Wrigley Field.

 Some historians argue that this was this was the original style of Chicago Dog.
 Born out of the idea that the Chicago Dog should be a full meal, the Depression Dog at Gene & Jude’s is consistent, fast, and cheap.
 It’s iconic and a must-eat on any trip to Chicago, so how has this small joint stood the test of time in a quickly changing food scene?